-Chris Lee was raised on the fabled trout waters of Deep Creek in the Great Smoky Mountains National Park.
+Chris was raised on the fabled trout waters of Deep Creek in the Great Smoky Mountains National Park.
 Chris has been avid fly angler his entire life.
-His passion for the sport led to competitive angling, where in 2004 Chris along with team mate Eugene Shuler reached the semifinals of the Fly Fishing Masters Tournament.
+His passion for the sport led to competitive angling, where in 2004 Chris along with teammate Eugene Shuler reached the semifinals of the Fly Fishing Masters Tournament.
 From there it was just a matter of time before he started surging to the top of the leader boards in the sport.

 Today, Chris is a recognized as a seasoned veteran on the competition circuit and has competed in multiple National Fly Fishing Championships.
 In 2011, Chris earned his spot on Fly Fishing Team USA and represented the US at several national and international events.
 In the spring of 2012, Chris became an assistant coach for Fly Fishing Team USA Youth, and lead team to a silver medal performance in France in 2012 and a Gold Medal in Ireland in 2013.
 Chris has an incredible personality, his never ending smile and easy going nature make him the perfect guide and instructor.

-Jake is a recent graduate of Western Carolina University with a Bachelor’s in Natural Resource Conservation and Management and has spent the past several years working in the outdoor industry.
-When he’s not wrangling in some of the finest fish in the Appalachians, you can find him hiking the trails of the Great Smoky Mountains, or flying high in the skies as a student pilot.
+Jacob is a recent graduate of Western Carolina University with a Bachelor’s in Natural Resource Conservation and Management and has spent the past several years working in the outdoor industry.
+When he’s not wrangling in some of the finest fish in the Appalachians, you can find him hiking the trails of the Great Smoky Mountains, or flying high in the skies as a pilot.

 Whether you are just beginning to explore the world of fly fishing, looking for something to do as a family, or you’re an experienced fisherman, Zach is the perfect guide for you.
-Growing up in the the Northeast Georgia mountains of Dahlonega, Zach has always had a love of the great outdoors, especially hunting and fishing.
+Growing up in the Northeast Georgia mountains of Dahlonega, Zach has always had a love of the great outdoors, especially hunting and fishing.
 When Zach was fifteen, he branched out into the world of fly fishing.
 In recent years, he has had the opportunity to fly fish in Yellowstone National Park, Madison River, and Yellowstone River in Montana.
 Zach is also a family man.
 He has been married to his wife, Laura Beth, for 10 years, and they have two small children, Kaitlyn and Carter.
 He makes his living as a full-time Firefighter/EMT and has done so for the past thirteen years.
 Zach’s schedule as a firefighter allows him to spend a lot of time doing what he loves, fishing the rivers of Western North Carolina and the Great Smoky Mountain National Park.
 He really enjoys chasing wild trout on small streams.
 Zach’s patience, outgoing personality, and passion for teaching others about fly fishing make him a great guide for anyone curious about the sport.